PhatFunny/PhatFunny/README.md

 # Hello, folks!

 My name is Phát and I'm a web developer engineer.
-I'm from Viet Nam, living in Dong Nai province and currently working at Lozi.
+I'm from Viet Nam, living in Dong Nai province.
 ## &#x270d; Blog & Writing

 Apart from coding, I also maintain a blog - you can find my articles on [Medium](https://medium.com/@tanphat_74577)